mawa-kake/BPMfinder/README.md

+React Native App to help with finding the BPM of songs via tapping out a tempo or searching Spotify's library for the song's BPM.
+Useful for sampling music when trying to match tempo.

+Hosted on Expo

+TO RUN:
+1) Download the Expo Client App on your smartphone of choice
+2) Go to this URL: https://exp.host/@mawa-kake/beatfinder
+3) Scan the QR Code
+4) Enjoy!

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).